Model-oriented Graph Distances via Partially Ordered Sets: Model-oriented distance for probabilistic and causal graphs

-Here, an edge $u \rightarrow v$ is \emph{covered} in DAG $\D$ if $\Pa_{\D}(v) = \Pa_{\D}(u) \cup \{u\}$.
-Using the result above, we can derive the following properties of CPDAG's model-oriented poset. \cref{fig:hasse}(a) shows the Hasse diagram of this poset when $|\sV|=3$.
+Here, a directed edge $u \rightarrow v$ is \emph{covered} in directed acyclic graph $\D$ if $\Pa_{\D}(v) = \Pa_{\D}(u) \cup \{u\}$.
+Using the result above, we can derive the properties of the model-oriented poset over the collection $\g_{\textsc{cpdag}}$ listed in \cref{prop:poset-cpdags}. \cref{fig:hasse}(a) shows the Hasse diagram of this poset when $|\sV|=3$.